 Brief history - The quarrying of the Apuan metalimestones is the longest lasting such activity in the world and probably it is also the most fruitful in terms of quantity and quality of ornamental stones exctracted in the region.
 As far as we know, the beginning of the exploitation of the Apuan quarries and the first marble artifacts ever made date back to Etrurian populations, in the second half of the 6th cent.
 B.C.
-From the Archaic to the Hellenistic age and until the beginning of the 2nd cent.
-B.C., the basins of Carrara and Ceragiola-Solaio in Versilia allegedly provided the artisan workshops of Pisa Emporium with a fairly good quantity of material, that enabled a significant and continuous production of statues, stones, bases and other more complex monuments, mostly responding to funerary purposes.
+Until the beginning of the 2nd cent.
+B.C., the basins of Carrara and Ceragiola-Solaio in Versilia allegedly provided the artisan workshops of Pisa Emporium with a fairly good quantity of material, that enabled a significant and continuous production of statues, stones, bases and other more complex funerary monuments.

 With the foundation of the colony of Luni (177 B.C.) the Romans took an immediate interest in the quarrying areas of the hinterland near the Apuan Alps, slightly north east to what today is Carrara.
 They were particularly interested in the production of these stones.
 Yet, the extraordinary boom of the Roman quarrying activity, making widespread and intensive use of Apuan metalimestones, only started in the early Roman Empire.
 Lunense Marble, according to the then name of Carrara marble, was used in a huge number of sculptures and employed as building material for a remarkable number of civil and religious monuments in Rome and in almost every city of the western provinces of the Empire.
-During the Roman Times all marble commodity varieties from the Carrara area [bianco ordinario (ordinary white), bianco venato (veined white), nuvolato, bardiglio, statuario (statuary), calacatta, arabescato (arabesque), paonazzo, zebrino, etc.) were extracted.
+During the Roman Times all marble commodity varieties from the Carrara area [bianco ordinario, bianco venato, nuvolato, bardiglio, statuario, calacatta, arabescato, paonazzo, zebrino, etc.)] were extracted.
 The 3rd cent. saw the most widespread and intense use of Lunense Marble but after that period its production decreased considerably, although an account by Rutilio Namaziano shows evidence of its presence in 415 (or 417 A.D.).
 Quarrying activities in Luni stopped after the late Roman times, but left remarkable signs in the Carrara territory in the form of blocks, artifacts and parts of ancient quarries that survived to subsequent expansions of the same quarrying areas.